-In the end I finally found the answer in a very simple remedy: the steam tent.
+In the end I found the answer in a very simple remedy: the steam tent.
 WE LOVE THIS METHOD.

 - Bring a saucepan of water, or a deep skillet of water, to a boil.